 Zynga.org is a nonprofit organization working to promote and facilitate the use of games for social impact.
 Zynga.org is interested in the role games can play in improving learning and social outcomes.

-Executive Director of co.lab
+Executive Director, co.lab

 Prior to joining co.lab, Esteban was co-founder and CEO of social game developer Atakama Labs (acquired by DeNA in 2011).
 After Atakama was acquired by DeNA, Esteban became VP with roles in studios, corporate development and alliances.
 Previously, he was co-founder and CEO of Wanako Games, developer of console games.
 Wanako earned Game of the Year for Xbox Live Arcade and was acquired by Vivendi Games in 2006.
 After Wanako’s acquisition Esteban became VP of Business Development at Sierra Online.
 Previously, Esteban has worked in venture capital, private equity and investment banking.
+Esteban is also a Partner at Reach Capital, an early stage educational technology fund.

-Associate Director of co.lab
+Director of Programs, co.lab

 Executive Director of Zynga.org